Wesley26/wd-react-portfolio/README.md

 ## Purpose of Repo

 This repo is my ReactJS build of my portfolio website.
 On my portfolio website, the end user is able to read about me, browse my portfolio, download my resume, and send an email to my business inbox through a contact form.
 This readme will be updated as I update this front-end ReactJS design.
 This website started as a vanilla JavaScript ReactJS web app and was translated to TypeScript January 3rd, 2022.
-This readme was last updated on February 24th, 2022.
+This readme was last updated on March 1st, 2022.

 ## Content of repo